nakagami/pyfirebirdsql/README.rst

 Sorry, it support Firebird 2.5+.

-It works on Python 2.7 and 3.9+.
+It works on Python 3.10+.
-But Python 2.7 is not suported following features.

 - TimeZone feature in Firebird 4.0+
 - asyncio API